South Africa’s first regulated broker-matcher

 Account type Best for What to expect

-Standard Account Beginners + everyday retail traders Simple pricing, spread-based costs, flexible trading across MT4/MT5.
+Standard Account Beginners + everyday retail traders Straightforward setup with spread-based costs and flexible trading on MT4/MT5.

-Micro Account Newer traders who want smaller position sizes Same general setup as Standard, but designed for trading smaller volumes while you learn.
+Micro Account Newer traders who want smaller position sizes Same general structure as Standard, just geared for trading smaller volumes while you learn.

-Ultra Low Account Traders who want tighter pricing Typically positioned by XM as the lower-spread option (variable spreads).
+Ultra Low Account Traders who want tighter pricing Positioned as XM’s lower-spread option, with variable spreads depending on market conditions.

-Islamic (Swap-Free) option Traders who need swap-free trading Swap-free structure available (terms and instruments may vary).
+Islamic (Swap-Free) option Traders who need swap-free trading Swap-free structure available (terms, instruments, and eligibility may vary).

-Shares Account Traders focused on share investing through XM’s Shares offering Higher minimum deposit and a more “investment-style” setup vs the usual CFD accounts.
+Shares Account Traders focused on XM’s Shares offering Designed for share trading; often a more “investment-style” setup compared to CFD accounts.

-Copy Trading Traders who want to follow strategies or be followed Lets you copy other traders or offer your strategy (availability depends on region/account setup).
+Copy Trading Traders who want to follow strategies or be followed Lets you copy other traders or share your own strategy (availability depends on region/account setup).

 XM vs. Top Competitors